 Freyda Mechlowicz, partner: We work on transactions that involve transportation and space assets.
 These transactions, which typically include parties from different jurisdictions all over the world, range from complex structured financing and complex acquisition transactions to more simple single-asset financing or single-asset leases or sales.

 DF: It’s a very international practice.
-According to one of our attorneys, last year we worked on transactions involving approximately 190 different countries.
+According to one of our attorneys, we’ve worked on transactions involving approximately 190 different countries.

 What do associates do?

-Alexandra Johnson, special counsel: Our practice group allows young lawyers to gain a lot of experience and handle numerous responsibilities early on in their careers because of the varied types of transactions that we work on.
+Alexandra Johnson, partner: Our practice group allows young lawyers to gain a lot of experience and handle numerous responsibilities early on in their careers because of the varied types of transactions that we work on.
 Associates draft documents and negotiate, and they also handle cross-border matters, dealing with local counsel in various jurisdictions.
 As a result of that cross-border exposure, we end up learning not only about New York law and law in the United States, but also about international and region-specific law.
 Our group at Milbank is great at giving junior-level associates the ability to take leadership roles.

 “Since aircraft financing work is so specialized, people working in this area form a type of close-knit community.”